GregHib/void/README.md

 ./gradlew run
 ```

-Once the server is up and running; setup the [void-client repository](https://github.com/GregHib/void-client/) or download one of the [prebuilt client.jars](https://github.com/GregHib/void-client/releases) and run to log into the game.
+Once the server is up and running; download one of the [prebuilt client.jars](https://github.com/GregHib/void-client/releases) or set up the [void-client repository](https://github.com/GregHib/void-client/) and run to log into the game.

 Don't forget to check out our [Contributing guidelines](./CONTRIBUTING.md) before submitting your first pull request!